tst-hrajamoney/EarthEnterpriseDocsVerification/docs/geedocs/docsrc/BUILD_DOCS.md

       Keep the change, which has |release| instead of 5.3.3.
 This will help update the documentation based on the current opengee release.

+      Merges may become tricky if there are conflicts in the generated html. if for example, we are bring 5.3.2 changes in to master we will be having 5.3.2 html changes. you can keep the change in 5.3.2 branch while resolving conflicts.
+      Resolve conflicts in rst and generate html for master which will update 5.3.3 html.

    d) Commit 5.3.2 merge: